keith-turner/ecoji/README.md

 | [Swift](https://github.com/Robindiddams/ecoji-swift) | Implementation of Ecoji written in the Swift programming language.

-## Build instructions.
+## Building

-This is my first Go project, I am starting to get my bearings.
+This is my first Go project and I am starting to get my bearings.
 If you are new to Go I would recommend this [video] and the [tour].

 ```bash